 “Immediately dissolves even tenacious face makeup, oil and impurities.
 Glides on, rinses off cleanly with water.
 Leaves no residue.
 For all skin types.
 Apply to dry face with fingertips and gently massage, rinse.
 Ophthalmologist tested.”Clinique

-- The pH is no more than 6 according to my pH strip.
-I just wish Clinque would tell me the exact figure – it is not a state secret!
+- The pH is no more than 6, according to my pH strip.
+I just wish Clinique would tell me the exact figure – it is not a state secret!